jupyter/nbformat/docs/format_description.rst

 Key         Value           Interpretation
 =========== =============== ==============
-collapsed   bool            Whether the cell's output container should be collapsed autoscroll  bool or 'auto'  Whether the cell's output is scrolled, unscrolled, or autoscrolled deletable   bool            If False, prevent deletion of the cell format      'mime/type'     The mime-type of a :ref:`Raw NBConvert Cell <raw nbconvert cells>` name        str             A name for the cell.
+collapsed   bool            Whether the cell's output container should be collapsed scrolled    bool or 'auto'  Whether the cell's output is scrolled, unscrolled, or autoscrolled deletable   bool            If False, prevent deletion of the cell format      'mime/type'     The mime-type of a :ref:`Raw NBConvert Cell <raw nbconvert cells>` name        str             A name for the cell.
 Should be unique across the notebook.
 Uniqueness must be verified outside of the json schema.